drzhelnov/drzhelnov.github.io/README.md

 _Key Responsibilities:_

-- Provide emergency department management to patients with orthopaedic injuries presenting to a major trauma centre.
+- Provide emergency department management to patients with orthopedic injuries presenting to a major trauma center.
-- Operate on patients with orthopaedic and spinal emergencies.
+- Operate on patients with orthopedic and spinal emergencies.

 _Key Achievements:_

-- Streamlined management of the incoming flow of patients with spinal problems by designing and, in collaboration with the IT team, implementing an extension to the institutional electronic health records system.
+- Streamlined management of the incoming flow of patients with spine problems by designing and, in collaboration with the IT team, implementing an extension to the institutional electronic health records system.
-- Treated 500+ orthopaedic cases, with 100+ specialist spinal cases.
+- Treated 500+ orthopedic cases, with 100+ specialist spinal cases.

 ---